 Thanks for stopping by the blog!
-I'm Whitney, wife to Romain, dog mom to Daphne the dapple dachshund and Howie the polka-dotted pittie, photographer of tasty food, storyteller of vows and promises and archiver of all kinds of love.
+I'm Whitney, wife to Romain, dog mom to Daphne the dapple dachshund and Howie the polka-dotted pittie, photographer of vows and promises and storyteller of all kinds of love.

 Thanks for stopping by the blog!
 I'm Whitney and my husband, Romain, and I are a wedding photography team based out of Raleigh, North Carolina.
 We are excited to share our recent work and a little peek into our lives!

 I love a good cookbook, but sometimes I get overwhelmed when picking them out because it’s hard to know what recipes will speak to me and how much I will really get out of the book.
 We’ve certainly purchased a few duds, but we have quite a few that are real winners.
 If you’re in the market, here are our current top 3 cookbooks that we own and love to use!

 Our wedding planner and my good “friendor” (wedding vendor friend), Meagan, gifted us this cookbook at our rehearsal dinner the night before our wedding!
 It had the most thoughtful note written inside, hoping that we always enjoy each other so much and constantly seek new adventures, both in and outside of the kitchen.
 This is obviously special to us and we will always cherish it!
 Beyond that, we’ve found some delightful recipes in this one!
 I’m really drawn to the aesthetic of the whole book and the photography is amazing!
 We also just bought her newest book, Nothing Fancy and we’re loving it too!